-Although the term foodie, for someone who is keenly interested in all things food, was first used by Gael Greene of New York magazine in 1980, it is often attributed to Paul Levy and Ann Barr who used it in the title of their 1984 book The Official Foodie Handbook.
+Although the term foodie, meaning someone who is keenly interested in all things food, was first used by Gael Greene of New York magazine in 1980, it is often attributed to Paul Levy and Ann Barr who used it in the title of their 1984 book The Official Foodie Handbook.
 It seems the term was coined independently on either side of the Atlantic.

 The American food critic Gael Green first used the word in a story on June 2 1980, and used it several times in 1982 and 1983.
 In the UK, Paul Levy, journalist and food and wine editor for The Observer, first used foodie in an article that appeared in the August 1982 issue of Harpers & Queen magazine, titled Cuisine Poseur.
 In that article, Levy defined a foodies as “the new sect which elevates all food to a sacrament”.